aktran321/Logging-and-Monitoring-Maps/README.md

 ## Overview
 The Cyber Range is a shared cloud environment of close to 2000 endpoints.
-Below are heat maps to visually display origins of network trafficc into the range from logins, resource creation and malicious flows.
+Below are heat maps to visually display origins of network traffic into the range from logins, resource creation and malicious flows.

 ## Directory-Login-Successes
 <img src="https://github.com/aktran321/Logging-and-Monitoring-Maps/blob/main/images-maps/login-success.png" alt="" width=800>